SgtSlayer3/HelpBot/README.md

 - Create the .env, channelIDs.txt, and giftCodes.txt
 - Run the bot

-If you would like to test the bot please see:
+If you would like to run tests please see the test bot directory.